Living in Russia?

-As waiting lists and times can be quite long, make sure to enrol your child in your preferred international school as soon as you know you’ll start living in Russia soon if an international school is your preferred choice.
-A word of warning: tuition can be pretty steep, so if you are on a budget, you might want to look into other possibilities.
+As waiting lists and times can be quite long, make sure to enrol your child in your preferred international school as soon as you know you’re going to move to Russia.
+A word of warning: tuition for these schools can be steep, so if you are on a budget, you might want to look into other possibilities.